sminnee/silverstripe-staticsiteconnector/docs/en/issues.md

 * TASK: Translation: Ensure all messages are rendered through _t()
 * TASK: Ensure CSV export button works properly in FailedLinksRewriteReport
 * TASK: Selecting "external content" in the CMS for the first time, shows nothing in the main pane.
 Show a default connector (e.g. the first) by default.
-* TASK: A lot of duplication in both StaticSiteXXXXTransformer classes.
-Refactor into a common StaticSiteObjectTransformer class, to be extended for Page & File-specific logic.
 * TASK: Make the "Clear imports" logic, specific to the selected import e.g. add ExternalContentID field to StaticSiteImportDataObject
 * TASK: If "Automatically run link-rewrite task" is checked, add more detail to "Import completed" message.
 * TASK: Make files save using the same directory hierarchy as the legacy/scraped site.
 See StaticSiteFileTransformer::getParentDir()